JamesKm08/mindful/README.md

 5. Submit a pull request

 ## Future Improvements
+- An improved User Interface
+- Integrate AI-powered chatbot for 24/7 support and hotlines
 - Implement additional support group types
-- Implement Jisti meeting for better anonymity in meetings and tracking for rewards
+- Implement Jisti meeting for better anonymity in meetings
 - Add a reward system for consistent meeting attendance
-- Integrate AI-powered chatbot for 24/7 support and hotlines
 - Implement comments in posts
 - Create a decentralized identity system for user profiles